 The Bottom Line

-The 3-day fruit diet is restrictive and offers temporary results.
-That said, there’s a reason doctors and nutritionists recommend that we eat a diet rich in fruits and vegetables.
+The 3-day fruit diet is restrictive and offers temporary results at best.
+That being said, there’s a reason doctors and nutritionists recommend we eat a diet that is rich in fruits and vegetables.
 These foods are an important source of vitamins, minerals, fiber, and cancer-fighting substances.
-By including more fresh produce in your healthy balanced diet, you can help maintain optimum health, as well as lose weight.
+By including more fresh produce in your healthy balanced diet, you can help maintain optimum health, in addition to losing weight.

 DISCLAIMER: